YOU FINALLY HAVE A DIAGNOSIS!

 We know this is an overwhelming time.
 It is difficult to know where to begin.
 As you are navigating this new diagnosis, here are steps you can take to get informed, connected and make an impact today!

-- Educate yourself and others and distribute the What is Okur-Chung Neurodevelopmental Syndrome - CSNK2A1 Foundation information page to your family, doctors, friends, teachers, and service providers.
+5. EDUCATE YOURSELF AND OTHERS Distribute the What is Okur-Chung Neurodevelopmental Syndrome - CSNK2A1 Foundation information page to your family, doctors, friends, teachers, and service providers.
+Download and share this document in English, Arabic, Dutch, French, German, Italian, Portuguese, and Spanish.